 Manipulating time is a difficult thing.
 Time was made for people.
 The rules are complicated and depend on where you are on Earth.
-Time units have varying lengths (how long is "one month"?; how long is a day when you change daylight savings?), daylight savings depends on the country you're in, and formatting dates depends on the language.
-It's complicated.
+Time units have varying lengths (how long is “one month”?; how long is a day when you change daylight savings?), daylight savings depends on the country you’re in, and formatting dates depends on the language.
+It’s complicated.
 Luckily, Joda Time does an excellent job.
 Joda Time is a date-time library that represents everything immutably.
-It's what people use when they want robust date-time calculations. clj-time wraps up the types from Joda Time and makes it easy to use from Clojure. cljs-time is a ClojureScript implementation that has an identical API.
+It’s what people use when they want robust date-time calculations. clj-time wraps up the types from Joda Time and makes it easy to use from Clojure.

 Parsing dates from strings and back again.
 It’s more complicated than you think!